 Create or Update Your Resume/CV

 Your resume or CV (Curriculum Vitae) represents not just your work experience, but also your educational background, skills, and abilities.
-For the time being, we are currently writing a resume/CV writing guide to help candidates create or improve their job applications.
-Grab a recent copy of your job application and rearrange the contents accordingly.
+For your reference, we created a resume/CV writing guide to help candidates create or improve their job applications.

 Focus on the essential sections of your resume.
 Most fresh graduates will utilize the chronological format to describe their skills and competencies, while experienced talents can choose between functional and combined formats to highlight their skill sets and work experience for the recruiting managers to take notice and emphasize in the interview process.

 A personal brand can help a candidate stand out from other applicants vying for the same position.
 Before creating a job application or preparing for an interview, you must have an idea of how you can sell yourself as the ideal candidate.
 Start with your work performance and skill-sets and let these factors stand out.